Wayde van Niekerk: Career

 2015 was the start of Van Niekerk's status as a sprinting phenom.
 On July 4, 2015, Van Niekerk lowered his South African record to below 44 seconds with a 43.96 at the Meeting Areva and ranked himself in the all-time top 12 whilst beating Kirani James for the first time.
-Ten days later, on July 14, 2015, he won a 200m race at the Luzern Spitzen Leichtathletik in 19.94 seconds, his first 200m run under 20 seconds.
-This also made him the second man in history to have gone under 20 seconds for the 200m and 44 seconds for the 400m.
-A month later, Van Niekerk represented South Africa at the 2015 World Championships in Athletics, focusing solely on the 400m.
+Ten days later, on July 14, 2015, he won a 200 m race at the Luzern Spitzen Leichtathletik in 19.94 seconds, his first 200 m run under 20 seconds.
+This also made him the second man in history to have gone under 20 seconds for the 200 m and 44 seconds for the 400 m.
+A month later, Van Niekerk represented South Africa at the 2015 World Championships in Athletics, focusing solely on the 400 m.
 Winning his heat, Van Niekerk beat LaShawn Merritt, with the defending champion taking second.
 The results repeated in the final, as he won gold in 43.48 seconds, making him the fourth-fastest runner of all time, ahead of Merritt who was running his personal best as the sixth-fastest in 43.65.
 Kirani James finished third in 43.78 seconds, a season's best.

 On 12 March 2016, Van Niekerk became the 107th athlete to break the 10-second barrier in the 100 metres.
 That made him the first individual to break 10 seconds for 100 metres, 20 seconds for 200 metres, and 44 seconds for 400 metres.
 Van Niekerk qualified for the 2016 Summer Olympics and was the flag bearer for South Africa.

-Van Niekerk won the gold medal in the 400 metres at the 2016 Summer Olympics with a world record time of 43.03 seconds, breaking Michael Johnson's record time from 1999.
+Van Niekerk won the gold medal in the 400 metres at the 2016 Summer Olympics with a world record time of 43.03 seconds, breaking Michael Johnson's set at the 1999 World Championships in Athletics.
+His reaction time was 0.181 s and he was aged 24 years and 30 days.
 Van Niekerk became the only man to have won the Olympic or world 400 metres from lane eight: usually, runners in this lane are at a disadvantage due to the staggered start.
 Van Niekerk's Olympic win set off a racial debate after a tweet storm when Coloured South Africans celebrated his win by creating a hashtag #ColouredExcellence.
 In November, he won the Association of National Olympic Committees Best Male Athlete of the Rio 2016 Olympics award.